• Home

 How exemptions protect seniors

-Exemption laws come from the idea that, even if you owe money to creditors, a certain level of income and assets are protected from collection.
+Exemption laws come from the idea that, even if you owe money to creditors, a certain level of income and assets are necessary for day-to-day living.

 It’s not hard to see that a California senior with home and retirement income might have nothing that a creditor with a judgment could reach.